 When doctors “treat to target” – with specific goals – patients improve faster and stick with meds.

-As with most any endeavor in life, treating rheumatoid arthritis (RA) is more likely to be successful when you set goals and monitor your progress toward them, a concept known in medicine as treat to target (T2T).
+Keeping rheumatoid arthritis (RA) under control is more likely to be successful when you and your doctor set goals and monitor your progress toward them, a concept known in medicine as treat to target (T2T).

 T2T is a medical strategy that sets remission – defined as the absence of signs and symptoms of significant inflammatory disease activity – or low disease activity as a goal.
-Disease activity is measured as frequently as monthly for patients with high/moderate disease activity through lab tests and clinical examinations.
-If the target is not reached, medications and doses are immediately adjusted according to a predefined protocol.
+Specific disease management targets are set.
+Then disease activity may be measured as frequently as monthly through lab tests and clinical examinations.
+If the targets are not reached, medications and/or doses are adjusted according to a predefined protocol.
 The process continues until the goal is achieved.

 T2T vs. Routine Care for Early RA

-A number of studies have shown that the treat-to-target approach is effective in patients with early RA.
+Several studies have shown that the treat-to-target approach is effective in patients with early RA.
 In the largest of these, a Dutch study called the Dutch Rheumatoid Arthritis Monitoring (DREAM) trial, researchers found that remission was not only an achievable goal for patients with symptom duration of one year or less using the T2T approach, but that for almost half – 43% of 342 patients – was sustained at three-year follow-up.
-Those findings were published in 2013 in Arthritis Care & Research.
+Those findings were published in Arthritis Care & Research.

 “Our study showed that T2T results in low disease activity and high [sustained] remission rates, improved physical function, better health-related quality of life and limited radiographic damage, which sustain over three years,” says Marloes Vermeer, who led the study as a PhD student at the Arthritis Centre Twente, University of Twente, Enschede, The Netherlands.

-But, Vermeer says, the majority of patients needed only the conventional drugs.
+But, Vermeer says, the majority of patients needed only the conventional drugs when used with a treat-to-target strategy.
 “Our study shows that methotrexate monotherapy, followed by combined treatment with other DMARDs, when indicated, is highly successful in achieving the treatment goal of remission, Vermeer says.